adafruit/Wippersnapper_Boards/README.md

 Hardware components are digital pins, ADC pins, sensors, servos, or motors.
 These components are defined within the `components` array.

 \
-Each hardware component is defined by adding the following to the `.json` definition file:
+Each hardware component is defined by adding the following to the `.json` description file:

 | Property       | Required | Data Type | description                                                                            |
 |----------------|----------|-----------|----------------------------------------------------------------------------------------|